GIJack/disk-image-scripts/docs/template.rc format spec.md

 MAGIC NUMBER
 ------------
-The first bytes 17 bytes of this type of file will be:
+The first bytes 24 bytes of this type of file will be:
 ```
-#@TEMPLATEPROFILE
+#@CLOUD-TEMPLATE-PROFILE
 ```

 FORMAT